The Field of Digital Forensics

 An interest in a field that never stands still – lifelong learning.

-eLearners: What do you think are some of the potential challenges for students pursuing computer forensics degrees?
+eLearners: What do you think are some of the potential challenges for students pursuing digital forensics degrees?
 Do you have any suggestions about how to cope?

-eLearners: Do you have any other advice for students who are interested in earning their degrees in computer forensics or a related field?
+eLearners: Do you have any other advice for students who are interested in earning their degrees in digital forensics or a related field?

 The other thing is this: If you don’t enjoy a job, and you go to it every day, life will be a drag.
 Enjoy what you do and life will be much more fulfilling.
 You’ll probably do better work, advance faster and make more money if you love what you’re doing.
 At the same time, the dilemma is that – unless you hate or love something immediately – it’s hard to know or imagine how you’ll be with it in a few years – or even in a few weeks.
 “Follow your bliss” is great advice, but there’s generally a certain amount of living and doing to be done before you can find out what your path really is.
 It’s a dilemma.